mastrojs/mastrojs.github.io/data/index.md

 ## Join the community

 It's still early days.
-But we're looking to build an inclusive community of all kinds of people, united by a shared passion for crafting websites, and who are helping each other to learn new things.
+But we're looking to build an inclusive community of all kinds of people, united by a shared passion for crafting websites and learning new things.

+If you have any questions, or want to talk about future plans, please start a GitHub Discussion.
 Something not working as expected or confusing?
-Would you like to contribute or have a question?
+That's a bug: please open a GitHub issue.

-<a class="button" href="https://github.com/mastrojs/mastro/issues/">Open a GitHub issue</a>
+<a class="button" href="https://github.com/mastrojs/mastro/discussions/new/choose">Start a GitHub discussion</a>
+<a class="button -secondary" href="https://github.com/mastrojs/mastro/issues/">GitHub issues</a>